 PAs generally act as the gatekeepers between their employer/manager and the rest of the world.
 This means that not only do they get to know their client, often very well but that they also have an opportunity to get to know the people with whom their client interacts regularly.
 As a result of this, being a PA offers superb opportunities for building up contacts who will help you throughout your entire career.
 Additionally, it offers a platform from which to gain insight into the business as a whole and the industry in which it works.
 Gone are the days when departments in a company worked in their own little silos, with little to no knowledge of what other departments were doing, let alone why.
 Successful, modern companies, generally place a huge emphasis on the importance of internal communication and working in a holistic manner.
 This means that regardless of where in the company your role officially lies, you are very likely to have a chance to learn about the work of colleagues from all kinds of different teams as well as engage with external parties and industry figures.

 It develops and demonstrates valuable skills

 Most jobs involve a mixture of hard (technical) skills and soft (people) skills, albeit in different ratios.
 Contrary to what their names imply, hard skills are often much easier to learn than soft skills.
 Employers place a high value on candidates who can show that they can build relationships.
-Since PAs interact with many people at all levels, employers require a proven track records of outstanding people skills.
-Find out about becoming a PA in this article.
+Since PAs interact with many people at all levels, employers require proven track records of outstanding people skills.

 It allows you to cross industries and localities